naughtygopher/goapp/README.md

 ## internal/platform

 Platform package contains all the packages which are to be consumed across multiple packages within the project.
 For instance the datastore package will be consumed by both users and notes package.
+I'm not really particular about the name _platform_, but it's been stuck with me for a long time.
+This might as well be _pkg_, _utils_ etc.

 ### internal/platform/datastore